-We know that the subject of this case generates much heated debate.
+We know that the subject matter of this case generates much heated debate.

-However, we all benefit from having our religious or philosophical beliefs protected.
-This does not mean that actions or comments made based on such beliefs, are free from consequences or that views should be left unchallenged.
+However, we believe that it is to the benefit of the whole of society to ensure that people are protected from discrimination because of their religious or philosophical beliefs, even if those beliefs might be controversial.
+As the Employment Appeal Tribunal’s judgment makes clear, this does not mean that actions or comments made based on such beliefs are free from consequences or that views should be left unchallenged.
 The right balance must be struck between the manifestation of belief and the rights of others.

 We will continue to stand up for the rights of everyone who may face discrimination or harassment because of a protected characteristic.
 This includes trans people.